Change

 Empowering Female Employees

-These initiatives include recruiting and developing female hires in key human resource roles to promote to middle and top management while also defining various goals to build a workplace environment where they can actively participate.
+The IHI Group is recruiting and developing female hires in key roles to promote to middle and top management while also defining various goals to build a workplace environment where they can actively participate.

 Empowering Employees from Abroad

-The IHI Group promotes the creation of a workplace environment where talented employees can work comfortably and fully realize their potential regardless of nationality.
+The IHI Group is working to create an employee-friendly workplace environment where diverse human talent can fully realize their potential regardless of nationality or cultural background.

-As part of this within Japan the Group provides pre-hire Japanese language training for employees from abroad, and upon recruitment to the Group, conducts cross-cultural training sessions which include new recruit superiors in addition to social events for the purpose of networking.
-Employees from abroad also encounter problems unique to foreign nationals.
-That is why the Group has put in place consultation services for employees from abroad.
+As part of these efforts, within Japan the Group provides Japanese language training for new employees from abroad before they commence their employment.
+Furthermore, upon assuming their roles, cross-cultural awareness training sessions and social events, for the purpose of networking among employees, are implemented.
+Employees from abroad also encounter problems unique to foreign nationals, so the Group has put in place consultation services and is also proceeding with measures to build an environment in which employees from overseas can work with peace of mind, for example by taking religious and cultural needs into account (e.g., through the provision of prayer rooms).

 Empowering Local Employees Overseas

-The IHI Group is working to accelerate global expansion, recruiting and nurturing human resources with roots in the community while considering the unique labor market and practices of each country.
+The IHI Group is working to accelerate its global expansion through the proactive recruitment of human resources with roots in the local community, while taking into account the unique labor market and practices of each country.

-Furthermore, in terms of human resource development, the head office works together to support the implementation of measures established at each site according to current conditions and needs.
-In the future, it will promote even more active participation by cultivating diverse human resources throughout the Group worldwide.
+Furthermore, in terms of human resource development and allocation, the head office works together with each unit to support the implementation of measures established at each overseas production site and business division according to current conditions and needs.

 Empowering Employees with Disabilities